xitiomet/midi-tools/WebsocketAPI.md

 # MIDI Control Change Tool #
 ## Websocket API Document ##
 ---------
 MIDI Control Change Tool features a Websocket API for registering virtual devices and control events.

+***This document is a work in progress***

 ### Protocol: ###